 - If left untreated, typhoid can cause severe short- and long-term complications such as intestinal perforation, encephalitis, pneumonia, delirium, and severe dehydration, which can be life-threatening.

-- Typhoid has largely been eliminated in industrialized countries due to improved sanitation and antibiotics, but it continues to be a substantial public health issue in much of Asia, sub-Saharan Africa, and in parts of Latin America and the Middle East.
+- Typhoid has largely been eliminated in industrialized countries due to improved sanitation and antibiotics, but it continues to be a substantial public health issue in much of Asia and sub-Saharan Africa.

-- The burden of typhoid is likely underestimated due to surveillance difficulties and diagnostic challenges, but recent estimates suggest that the global incidence is between 12 to 21 million cases and almost 150,000 deaths per year.
+- The burden of typhoid is likely underestimated due to surveillance difficulties and diagnostic challenges, but recent estimates suggest a global burden of nearly 12 million cases and more than 128,000 deaths per year.
 An estimated 90 percent of typhoid deaths occur in Asia, though recent data from sub-Saharan Africa suggests that the typhoid burden may be greater than previously recognized.
-Young children and adolescents aged 2 to 15 years of age account for the heaviest burden of typhoid cases and deaths.
+Children and adolescents younger than 15 years of age account for the heaviest burden of typhoid cases and deaths.

 - When diagnosed properly, typhoid can be treated with antibiotics, though the rate of cases resistant to available antibiotics is increasing globally.
-Antimicrobial resistant typhoid is a growing concern, particularly in developing countries.
-Besides vaccination, other preventative measures include an integrated approach to improve water, sanitation, and hygiene among at-risk communities.
+Drug-resistant typhoid is a growing concern, particularly in low- and middle-income countries.
+An ongoing outbreak in Pakistan, which has sickened more than 850 people, is the first-ever reported extensively drug-resistant typhoid outbreak and is resistant to all but one antibiotic used to treat typhoid.
+Besides vaccination, other preventative measures include improved water, sanitation, and hygiene among at-risk communities.

-- There are currently two globally available typhoid vaccines: an oral live attenuated vaccine, Ty21a; and an injectable Vi capsular polysaccharide (ViCPS) vaccine.
+- Since 2008, two typhoid vaccines have been recommended by WHO to control endemic disease and for use during outbreaks: an oral live attenuated vaccine, Ty21a; and an injectable Vi capsular polysaccharide (ViCPS) vaccine.
 Ty21a is approved for use in children 2 years and older and requires three to four doses.
 The ViCPS vaccine is licensed for children 2 years and older with a booster dose required every two to three years.
 Studies have shown that these two vaccines protect 50 to 80 percent of recipients and are safe, yet exclude the vulnerable cohort of children between 0 and 2 years of age, limiting potential health benefits and inclusion in routine childhood vaccination programs.

 - US Centers for Disease Control and Prevention.
 Typhoid Fever.